-A summary of the Council's revenue and capital outturns for 2019/20 is included in the following paragraphs.
-Further details have been reported to Cabinet on the 20th July 2020.
+A summary of the Council's revenue and capital outturns for 2018/19 is included in the following paragraphs.
+Further details were reported to Cabinet on the 8th July 2019.
 The agenda for this meeting can be accessed through the Council & Democracy page of the Council's website.